linsk/laptop/README.md

 > * Download and install XCode, and the [Command Line Tools for XCode](https://developer.apple.com/downloads/index.action).
 > * ``` bash <(curl -s https://github.com/xiaolai/laptop/blob/master/mac-bash) ```
-> * wait ... you will be asked for inputting password

 --